-The next category we assessed is nursing.
-We gave it an abysmal F for this area, which is an abysmal grade.
-The nursing rating is based on many data points.
-The most heavily weighted factor is the amount of time nurses spend with residents.
-This place offered only 0.3 hours of nursing care per patient daily.
-Lastly, we also looked at some nursing quality-based metrics in calculating our nursing grades.
-This nursing home performed well in the area of minimizing its residents' major falls and pressure ulcers.
-We consider these data points to be measures of the quality of nursing care.
+The next category we analyzed is nursing.
+Sadly, it received an abysmal F for this area, which is a rock bottom score.
+Our nursing rating is based on a host of data points.
+The most important factor is the quantity of hours nurses spent with residents.
+This nursing home provides 0.3 hours of nursing care per resident per day.
+This is a much lower figure than we are used to seeing.
+Lastly, we also looked at some nursing quality measures in determining our nursing grades.
+This place fared well when it comes to minimizing its residents' pressure ulcers and major falls.
+We consider these data points to be good measures of the quality of nursing care.

 Rating Over Time

 Compared to national and state averages across all facilities.

 Ellicott Center for Rehabilitation and Nursing Quality Metrics

 In Ellicott Center for Rehabilitation and Nursing, 9.18% of Patients had Pressure Ulcers

 This statistic is an indication of the percentage of long-term patients who suffered from pressure ulcers or bed sores.
 We bake this statistic into our nursing grades.